Billings, Montana: Wendy's Field

 Wendy's Field at Daylis Stadium is a local stadium used for high school games.
 It is next to Billings Senior High.

 Centennial Ice Arena

 Centennial Ice Arena is home to the Billings Amateur Hockey League, Figure Skating Clubs and Adult Hockey.

 Babcock Theater

 The Babcock Theater is a 750-seat performing arts theater in Billings, Montana.
 It was built in 1907 and at the time was considered the largest theater between Minneapolis and Seattle.
-Today, after extensive renovations, it hosts a variety of national acts.
+Purchased by the City of Billings in 2018, it hosts events and shows movies by Art House Cinema.

-Alterowitz Arena MSU-Billings
+Alterowitz Arena

-This 4,000-seat venue primarily hosts Yellowjacket sports, local events and some national touring events.
-This facility has gyms and racket ball courts as well as an Olympic-size pool with bleachers for aquatic events.
+This 4,000-seat venue primarily hosts MSU Billings sports, local events, and some national touring events.
+This facility has gyms, racket ball courts as well as an Olympic-size pool with bleachers for aquatic events.

 Fortin Center

-Fortin Center is a 3,000-seat arena on the campus of Rocky Mountain College it is primarily used for the Rocky Mountain sports events.
+Fortin Center is a 3,000-seat arena on the campus of Rocky Mountain College used primarily for the college's sporting events.